Pylons/pyramid/docs/narr/introduction.rst

   A model in the system that is the subject of a view.

-view registry
+view registry (aka application registry)

-  A registry which maps a context and view name to a view factory and optionally a permission.
+  A registry which maps a context and view name to a view callable and optionally a permission.

 template